-If you’ve ever wondered that question, you’re probably a business owner searching for the right marketing methods, a marketing professional trying to master the craft, or even a blogger trying to make your content more pertinent.
+If you’ve ever asked that question, you’re probably a business owner searching for the right marketing methods, a marketing professional trying to master the craft, or even a blogger trying to make your content stronger.
 No matter your intention, you’re probably curious about what exactly SEO copywriting is and how you can do it.

-Luckily for you, we are the number one digital marketing company, as ranked no Google, and we’re ready to share our SEO secrets.
-Here’s a step-by-step guide on SEO copywriting services by professionals in the industry!
+Luckily for you, we are the number one digital marketing company, as ranked on Google, and we’re ready to share our SEO secrets.
+Here’s a step-by-step guide to SEO copywriting services by professionals in the industry!

-SEO stands for Search Engine Optimization.
+SEO stands for search engine optimization.
 Therefore, keyword research is what SEO is all about.
 Basically, Google associates certain keywords and phrases with your website.
-For example, Markitors is ranked on Google for “Digital Marketing Company.”
-When you incorporate those relevant keywords on your site, Google will thus see you as more beneficial and important, ranking you higher in search engine results.
+For example, Markitors is ranked on Google for the keyword “Digital Marketing Company.”
+When you incorporate those relevant keywords on your site, Google will thus see you as more authoritative and important, ranking you higher in search engine results.

-That’s why it’s so important to find keywords relevant to your site and create content structured around it.
-It will drive organic traffic to your site.
+That’s why it’s so important to find keywords relevant to your site and create content structured around them.
+This will drive organic traffic to your site.
 But how do you find keywords you rank for?

-One way to do it is through Google Search Console.
-Simple create an account, enter your website URL, and get a list of keywords Google sees are relevant to your site.
+One way to find relevant keywords is by using Google Search Console.
+Simply create an account, enter your website URL, and get a list of keywords Google sees are relevant to your site.
 Note that there are many ways to create an SEO Content Strategy.

 However, it doesn’t stop there.
 You can’t just use any keyword for your SEO copywriting services.
 You have to determine which keywords are going to produce sales and leads.
 Are people entering this keyword in search engines often?

 To figure this out, type a keyword cluster from Google Search Console into Ahrefs Keyword Explorer.
-Ahrefs will create a list of additional keywords that relate to the one you typed in as well as show you how much volume each keyword gets, how many clicks it generates, and more.
+Ahrefs will create a list of additional keywords that relate to the one you gave, as well as show you how much volume each keyword gets, how many clicks it generates, and more.

-From here, conduct your keyword research strategy and identity which keywords are relevant to your business and will interest the customers you want to attract.
-Then, determine which keywords will generate volume.
+From here, identify which keywords are relevant to your business and will interest the customers you want to attract.
+Then, determine which keywords will generate the highest search volume.
 It may be beneficial to create a spreadsheet listing all the keywords, their monthly search volume, value, and difficulty of ranking.
 The longer the list, the better!
 Lastly, prioritize content based on its value.

 Converting a Keyword to Content

-Now that you have a comprehensive list of keywords to incorporate into content, it’s time to figure out what you will write about.
+Now that you have a comprehensive list of keywords to incorporate into your content, it’s time to figure out what topics you will write about.

 Start by reading competitor pieces of content.
 Simply take your keyword and enter it into the Google search engine.
-What articles come up?
+What articles come up on the first page of results?
 What are they about?
 What angles do they take on the subject?

 As an SEO copywriter, it’s important for you to find a unique angle on the topic.
 While reading these competitor pieces, pinpoint ways to make your piece better than other content pieces.
 What kind of information, personal experience, or research do you have that you could add to your article to make it better than the competitors’?
 Could you take a different approach altogether?

 The point is to create content that is eye-catching and interesting.
-Think of creative titles for your article that will catch peoples’ attention.
-Make sure your keyword is in the title.
+Think of creative titles for your article that will catch people’s attention.
+And make sure your keyword is in the title!